 - Simple – As your machine will be worked hard, purchase a machine with manual knobs and one that is not computerized.
 There are fewer things to go wrong!

 - Reasonable price – Accept that sewing leather is going to wear down any machine faster than sewing fabric on an occasional basis.
-Eventually, your machine is going to need replacing so choose something you can afford and consider wear and tear as part of the cost of sewing leather.
-If you are sewing leather for craft shows or markets, then include part of this in the costing of your goods.
+Eventually, your machine is going to need replacing, so choose something you can afford and consider wear and tear as part of the cost of sewing leather.
+If you are sewing leather for craft shows or markets, then include part of this in the cost of your goods.

-- Cheap to service – If you are sewing leather regularly, your machine will need services more often so choose a make that is not complicated to service and can be repaired by your local technician without being sent away for long periods of time.
+- Cheap to service – If you are sewing leather regularly, your machine will need services more often, so choose a make that is not complicated to service and can be repaired by your local technician without being sent away for long periods of time.

-Industrial Leather Sewing Machine:
+Industrial Leather Sewing Machines

-If you need to sew heavy leather for belts and bags or are going to be doing a large amount of leather sewing then you may need to purchase an industrial sewing machine with a walking foot.
+If you need to sew heavy leather for belts and bags or are going to be doing a large amount of leather sewing, then you may need to purchase an industrial sewing machine with a walking foot.

-The other disadvantage that no one ever tells you about is that industrial machines are much harder on your body when used for long periods of time.
+The other disadvantage that no one ever tells you about is that industrial machines are much harder on your body and ears when used for long periods of time.
 You could liken it to driving a heavy truck vs a car.

-Choosing an Industrial leather sewing machine:
+Choosing an Industrial Leather Sewing Machine

 Points to consider when purchasing an industrial leather sewing machine are: